sigpwny/websites/content/meetings/fa2023/2023-10-27/index.md

 credit:
   - Caesar Creek Software
 featured: false
-location: TBA
+location: To be announced
 tags:
   - workshop
 ---
 ## Summary

 We will be hosting a workshop with Caesar Creek Software!
-More information and details will be released soon!
+Engineers will present on the work they do in security, including reverse engineering and exploit development.
+They will also be hosting a panel to answer questions about the company and opportunities!

+There will also be free pizza!